gbeckers/Darr/docs/rationale.rst

 There are of course also disadvantages to Darr's approach.

--  Although the data is widely readable by many scientific analysis tools and programming languages, it lacks the ease of 'double-click access' that specific data file formats may have.
-For example, if your data is a sound recording, saving it in a '.wav' file enables you to directly open it in any audio program.
--  To keep things as simple as possible, Darr does not use compression.
-If you are archiving your data and want to minimize disk space usage you can compress the data files with a general compression tool.
+-  To keep things as simple as possible, Darr does not provide direct access to compressed data.
+However, it does provide an `archive` method that compresses data into one file, for archiving.
 -  Your data is not stored in one file, but in a directory that contains 3-4 files (depending if you save metadata), at least 2 of which are small text files (~150 b - 1.7 kb).
-This has two disadvantages:

-   -  It is less ideal when transferring data, for example by email.
-You may want to archive them into a single file first (zip, tar).
-   -  In many file systems, files take up a minimum amount of disk space (normally 512 b - 4 kb) even if the data they contain is not that large.
+In many file systems, files take up a minimum amount of disk space (normally 512 b - 4 kb) even if the data they contain is not that large.
 Darr's way of storing data is thus space-inefficient if you have zillions of very small data arrays stored separately.

 **Other interesting projects**